 About a year ago I wrote a post about Groningen, the small city where I live.
 I mapped out a route that started at the train station and wound its way through the city, ending at the landmark Martinitoren.

 Today, for the first time in several years, I climbed the Martinitoren, and it was well worth the effort.

 The “martini” in the Martinitoren does not refer to the drink, but rather to Sint Martinus (Saint Maarten).
 Toren just means “tower.”
-Completed in 1482, the tower used to be 127 meters high, but after a fire—set to celebrate a military victory … oops!—destroyed 69 meters of it, it was restored in 1627 to its current 97 meters.
+While there were two versions of the tower even earlier – both burned down – this one was completed in 1482.
+The tower used to be 127 meters high, but after a fire—set to celebrate a military victory … oops!—destroyed 69 meters of it, it was restored in 1627 to its current 97 meters.